Do you prefer JavaScript or TypeScript?

 export const CountNameContext = createContext<CountNameContextType>();

-In this example, CountNameContextType corresponds to the return value of makeCountNameContext:
+CountNameContextType will correspond to the result of makeCountNameContext:

 [